irega/refactoring-with-ngrx/projects/with-ngrx/README.md

     npm start
 ```

-This file will execute the application in **http://localhost:4200**.
-Then you can open the browser (we recommend Google Chrome) and set this url to enter the application.
+This script will execute the application at **http://localhost:4200**.
+Then you can open the browser (we recommend Google Chrome) and open this url to enter into the application.

 The next step you should do is **How to build documentation** of the project (below).
 The documentation are the manuals of the application structure, design, architecture, etc.